OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 > [guide.1.0.0.zip](https://octopus.com/images/docs/hello-world.1.0.0.zip)

 In your brand new instance, navigate to Projects &rightarrow; Import Project &rightarrow; Select zip file and upload the project zip.
+Click import to complete

 :::hint
 The password for this project is **html**